 Global Passenger Traffic Analysis

-4. It is projected that passenger yields will increase by 3.2% by 2023.
-IATA
+4. It is projected that passenger traffic will reach 19.5 billion by 2042.
+ACI

 8. Over the next 12 months, 39% of respondents intend to travel more, 54% expect to travel the same amount, and 6% expect to travel less.
 IATA